Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/02-installing-&-managing-software.md

 echo $PATH

 #Try these commands
-pwd
 ls
 cat all_counts.txt
-#Note that the software is no longer accessible "pwd: No such file"
+#Note that the software is no longer accessible "ls: No such file"

 #It's possible to call them directly, as they all exist
-/usr/bin/pwd
 /usr/bin/ls
 /usr/bin/cat all_counts.txt